July 2024

 Everything here is pastured.
 Any supplement feed is listed.
 Unless it says 100% grass-fed, for what percentage of feed is grass vs. grain, you’d have to ask.
 Only one source below put a figure on that.

 Here they roughly are in order of ‘purity’ and then how local to Asheville they are.
 Much of this info came from here.
+A lot could be out of date.
 If you know of other places, please let me know.

 chicken (feed??), pork (feed??), 100% grass-fed beef